-The validity of the common stock being offered by this prospectus will be passed upon for us by Heller Ehrman White & McAuliffe LLP, Menlo Park, California which has acted as our counsel in connection with this offering.
-As of the date of this prospectus, Heller Ehrman White & McAuliffe LLP owns 33,750 shares of our common stock and partners of Heller Ehrman White & McAuliffe LLP own an additional 64,441 shares of common stock individually and through an investment limited liability company.
-The underwriters have been represented by Latham & Watkins LLP, Costa Mesa, California.
+The validity of the common stock being offered by Corcept will be passed upon for Corcept by Heller Ehrman White & McAuliffe LLP, Menlo Park, California which has acted as our counsel in connection with this offering.
+As of the date of this prospectus, Heller Ehrman White & McAuliffe LLP owns 33,750 shares of our common stock and partners and associates of Heller Ehrman White & McAuliffe LLP own an aggregate of 118,396 shares of common stock individually and through an investment limited liability company.
+Sarah A. O'Dowd, a director and the secretary of Corcept, is a shareholder of a professional corporation that is the general partner of Heller Ehrman White & McAuliffe LLP.
+The underwriters have been represented by Cooley Godward LLP, Palo Alto, California.